Stellarend/Tower-of-Fantasy-Guide/README.md

     - Used to buy gifts from the training point shop
     - Buy Special Gifts that you can give to your weapons to unlock bonus traits
         - Some weapons might get bonus progression if you gift them one of their favored items.
 Do this instead if you can
+- Crystal Dust
+    - Used to buy items from the Crystal Dust Store
+    - Buy Booster Modules and Advancement Modules

 Pull rates: